Admissibility procedure

 • The applicant has made a subsequent,[5] or secondary,[6] application (see Subsequent applications).

-The BAMF took the following inadmissibility decisions in 2022:
+The BAMF took the following inadmissibility decisions between January and October 2023:

 Ground Number

 The provision that asylum applications may be considered inadmissible in case of safety in ‘another third country’ (sonstiger Drittstaat) is based on the concept of First country of asylum of Article 35 of the recast APD.[8]
-‘Another third country’ may refer to any country which is not defined a Safe third country under German law.[9]
-This concept replaces the former notion, according to which asylum applications were ‘to be disregarded’ (unbeachtlich) if return to ‘another third country’ was possible.
-In the process, important restrictions have been removed.
-In particular, the former provision could only be applied if return to the safe ‘other third country’ was possible within three months.
-Although this qualification has been removed, the provision has only been applied rarely (6 cases in 2022, 4 cases in 2021).[10]
+‘Another third country’ may refer to any country which is not defined as a Safe third country under German law.[9]
+The provision is rarely applied (5 cases in 2023, 6 cases in 2022, 4 cases in 2021).[10]

 Personal interview